 Unfortunately, one of the popular methods of filtering creates a barrier for other legitimate visitors.
 This method is called CAPTCHA and is a barrier to those using screen readers.
 CAPTCHA is an image of a distorted word, whose letters you must type into a field to identify yourself to the system.
 If you cannot see, how do you use an image to identify yourself as a real person who wants access to a certain system?
 Perhaps it is time to revisit the topic of CAPTCHA?

-The American Foundation for the Blind (AFB) wrote about this topic back in 2006.
+The American Foundation for the Blind (AFB) issued a press release in 2006 with a YouTube video that demonstrates the problem that screen readers can’t read images and can’t read text in CAPTCHAs with a result that CAPTCHAs on Social Networking Sites Shut Out Blind Users.
 This particular article was about the exclusion of blind users on the social networking sites MySpace, Facebook, and Friendster.
-AFB also prepared a video on YouTube that offers a visual demonstration of the barrier presented by CAPTCHA.
+The video offers a visual demonstration of the barrier presented by CAPTCHA.
 Half a year later, Facebook came up with a screen-reader friendly version of their gift shop.